shuHelicopter/RandomTextGenerator/README.md

 Thus, the first three words in the output text would be "blue hat on".

 *
-This is one the course projects in CSCI 455.
+This is one of the course projects in CSCI 455.